Aosta: Main sights

 The south and east gates exist intact.
-The latter, a double gate with three arches flanked by two towers known as the Porta Praetoria (1st century AD) was the eastern gate to the city, and has preserved its original form apart from the marble covering.
+The latter, a double gate with three arches flanked by two towers known in Latin as the Porta Prætoria (It.
+Porta pretoriana, Fr.
+Porte prétorienne, 1st century AD) was the eastern gate to the city, and has preserved its original form apart from the marble covering.
 It is formed by two series of arches enclosing a small square.

 The rectangular arrangement of the streets is modeled on a Roman plan dividing the town into 64 blocks (insulae).
 The main road, about 10 m wide, divides the city into two equal halves, running from east to west.
 This arrangement makes it clear that guarding the road was the main raison d'être of the city.

 The Roman theatre, of which the southern façade remains today, is 22 m tall.
 The structure, dating from the late reign of Augustus, occupied an area of 81 by 64 m; it could contain up to 4,000 spectators.
 In the nearby was the amphitheatre, built under Claudius.
 A marketplace surrounded by storehouses on three sides with a temple in the centre with two on the open (south) side, as well as a thermae, have also been discovered.